itu-itis/git-fundamentals-draft-itu-itis21-balikci20/README.md

-# :wave: The Basics of GitHub  [Modified by Mehmet Ali Balıkçı 150200059]
+# :wave: The Basics of GitHub  [UPDATED LOCALLY PUSHED REMOTELY by Mehmet Ali Balıkçı 11.05  25.10.2021]

 ## 🤓 Course overview and learning outcomes